 How is the archaeological past managed and interpreted in the UK today?
 Our MA in Archaeology and Heritage Practice will allow you to investigate and critically appraise how the heritage industry and museums operate and communicate, focusing on archaeological sites and collections in the UK, and using real-life projects.

 Why Study Archaeology and Heritage Practice with us?

-Our course distinctively spans how the past is constructed in museums and a wide range of other heritage contexts.
-We focus on how archaeological heritage theory is put into operation, and we will give you the chance to gain advanced expertise in heritage debates and current applications.
-You will also have opportunities to develop your ideas and expertise through a Heritage Research Project and a Research Dissertation while working with professional heritage organisations.
+You will have the chance to acquire advanced expertise in heritage debates and their current applications.
+You will also have opportunities to develop your ideas and expertise through a Research Project and a Research Dissertation and have opportunities to work with professional heritage organisations.

 Open Days 2017